 After almost nine years of working in the educational field, I’ve come across a few teaching methods.
 From the stiff ‘teacher is the lecturer and the student just a passive participant to the ‘memorize like a robot from the coursebook’ style.
 Needless to say, I was pretty uncomfortable with these antiquated teaching methods, not to mention that I had a class full of bored students who took no pleasure in learning.

-Then, I had the chance to start working in a more open-minded school that used Howard Gardner’s Multiple Intelligences Theory as their main approach.
+Then, I had the chance to start working in a more open-minded school that used Gardner’s Multiple Intelligences Theory in the classsroom as their main approach.
 What a difference!

 Instead of dull expressions, I saw curious eyes full of excitement, instead of students who just went through the learning motions like puppets because they had to, I saw motivated children who were eager to learn.

 At the beginning of each school year, I closely observed my students trying to get to know them individually.
 I watched closely what type of activities each child liked and made notes.
 After the initial getting-to-know period I had a pretty good idea of what dominant type of intelligence each student in my class had.
 This allowed me to tailor my lessons in such a way as to give each child the opportunity to learn in his/her own unique way.

 Let’s imagine I had a class in which the prevalent intelligence was kinesthetic.
 I would create lesson plans that contained a lot of movement, role plays.
 I would bring realia to class and use plenty of TPR (total physical response).

 However, even if the class was more kinesthetic, it didn’t mean that I didn’t include activities for the other types of intelligences.
 What I found out, and it’s quite an important aspect, is that children don’t just have one dominant intelligence.
 They may have two or even three.
 Thus, a kinesthetic student may also have musical intelligence.
 Or a logical-mathematical student can have a visual-spatial intelligence.
 This means that the Multiple Intelligences Theory may not be as straightforward as a lot of people believe.